PawelJanowicz1/github-repo-lister/README.md

 This is a simple Spring Boot application that fetches GitHub repositories for a given user, excluding forks.
 It also provides branch information (branch name and last commit SHA).
 If the user does not exist, the API returns a 404 with a custom error response.

-**Disclaimer:** This project was created for the recruitment process at Atipera.
-It is a demonstration application and is not intended for production use.

 ## :hammer_and_wrench: Used Technologies

 * Java